Debjanir Rannaghar

 %Sheer Khurma Recipe

 As I have mentioned, this dessert is loved and cooked in almost all Muslim households and my in-laws are no different.
-However, I always preferred the Hyderabadi Sheer Khorma, and hence, I make that.
+However, I always preferred the Hyderabadi Sheer Khorma, and hence, I made that.
 The flavors of the Hyderabadi version are way more delicate as compared to the other versions.

 Here's how I make Hyderabadi Sheer Khurma at Debjanir Rannaghar!